 It leaves you feeling like you are walking on eggshells or waiting for something to set them off.

 If you recognize some of this behavior in yourself, it is time to stop it.

 We do all exhibit some of these behaviors occasionally

-The issue of whether or not these behaviors are toxic comes down to two things.
-How do you feel when you spend time with people who are behaving this way?
-If you leave feeling stress, anxiety, or drained, then that’s a good indicator that you might not want to spend as much time with them.
+If you leave feeling stressed, anxious, or drained, that’s a good indicator that you might not want to spend as much time with them.

-All any of us can do is to be better than the person we were yesterday, show others we care, and look out for each other.
+All we can do is to be better than the person we were yesterday, show others we care, and look out for each other.